theOehrly/Fast-F1/docs/examples/basics.rst

 But be aware that this does not always work.
 Sometimes another name just matches the provided string better.
-For example, what we actually want is the 'Emiligia Romagna Grand Prix' but we get the 'Belgian Grand Prix' if we don't specify the name fully and/or correct enough.
+For example, what we actually want is the 'Emilia Romagna Grand Prix' but we get the 'Belgian Grand Prix' if we don't specify the name fully and/or correct enough.
 Why?
 Because FastF1 is not a proper intelligent search engine.
 So check your results.